Bolzano: Transport

 Bolzano is connected to the motorway network A22-E45 to Trento and Verona and to Innsbruck (Austria) and Munich (Germany).
-In Bolzano South there is a transport hub that connects the dual carriageway MeBo with the A22 motorway.
+In Bolzano South, there is a transport hub that connects the dual carriageway MeBo with the A22 motorway.
 The dual carriageway MeBo (Merano - Bolzano) was completed in 1997 to quickly connect the two metropolitan areas of South Tyrol, Merano and Bolzano, and to relieve the surrounding communities in the district of Burggrafenamt and the old former two-lane State street SS38 (Strada statale 38).

 The city is also connected to the Italian railway system.
-Bolzano railway station, opened in 1859, forms part of the Brenner railway (Verona–Innsbruck), which is part of the main railway route between Italy and Germany.
+Bolzano railway station, opened in 1859, forms part of the Brenner Railway (Verona–Innsbruck), which is part of the main railway route between Italy and Germany.
 The station is also a junction of two branch lines, to Merano and Mals.
-The station of Bolzano is served by Frecciarossa and Frecciargento trains of Trenitalia, Italo EVO of Nuovo Trasporto Viaggiatori (from August 2018) and EuroCity trains of ÖBB.
+The station of Bolzano is served by Frecciarossa and Frecciargento trains of Trenitalia, Italo EVO of Italo Nuovo Trasporto Viaggiatori (from August 2018) and EuroCity trains of Austrian Federal Railways.

 A two-line light rail network is planned to serve Bolzano, at a length of 7.2 km with 17 stops, with a projected cost of €192 million.

 There is a 50 km network of cycle paths, and about 30% of journeys in Bolzano are made by bicycle.

 Until summer 2015 there was a regular connection between Bolzano Airport (IATA: BZO) and Rome.
 In summer charter flights are offered to Cagliari, Olbia, Lamezia Terme and Catania.

 Since 1966 a cable car connects the centre of Bolzano with Oberbozen-Soprabolzano and the community of Ritten.
 In 2009 the Italian manufacturer Leitner replaced the old cable car with a new modern 3S system.
 Although the so-called "Rittner Seilbahn" primarily serves the tourist market, it also provides an important transit link for the residents of Renon.
 The cable car system, which can carry up to 726 persons per hour, is the first tricable gondola lift in Italy.